-PROJECT DESCRIPTION: KCG SSP Bowie Senior Living, LP plans to acquire

-PROPOSED OWNER: KCG SSP Bowie Senior Living, LP

-DEVELOPERS: KCG Development, Inc.

-Streetscape Partners

-CONTACT: Stacy Kaplowitz

-Vice President - Development KCG Development, Inc.

-NEIGHBORHOOD/LOCALITY: Bowie, Prince George's County District 6 one-bathroom; twenty-five (25) units will have twobedrooms and one-bathroom, and thirty-six (36) units will have two-bedrooms and two-bathrooms month
+PROJECT DESCRIPTION: KCG SSP Bowie Senior Living, LP plans to acquire land and construct a one hundred fifty (150) unit affordable apartment community for seniors in Bowie, Prince George's County, Maryland.
+PROPOSED OWNER: KCG SSP Bowie Senior Living, LP DEVELOPERS: KCG Development, Inc. Streetscape Partners CONTACT: Stacy Kaplowitz Vice President - Development KCG Development, Inc. (202) 744-1479 NEIGHBORHOOD/LOCALITY: Bowie, Prince George's County District 6 UNIT MIX: Eighty-nine (89) units will have one-bedroom and one-bathroom; twenty-five (25) units will have two- bedrooms and one-bathroom, and thirty-six (36) units will have two-bedrooms and two-bathrooms PROPOSED RENTS: One-bedroom ranges from \$1,140 to \$1,313 to per month Two-bedroom ranges from \$1,361 to \$1,568 per month

-UNIT MIX: Eighty-nine (89) units will have one-bedroom and

-PROPOSED RENTS: One-bedroom ranges from \$1,140 to \$1,313 to per month

-Two-bedroom ranges from \$1,361 to \$1,568 per